PX4/PX4-user_guide/en/advanced/package_delivery.md

 In the Mission logic (green box above) if either Gripper/Winch mission item is reached, it implements brake_for_hold functionality (which sets the `valid` flag of the next mission item waypoint to `false`) for rotary wings (e.g. Multicopter) so that the vehicle would hold it's position while the deployment is getting executed.

-For fixed wing and other platforms, no special braking condition is considered.
+For fixed-wing and other vehicles, no special braking condition is considered.
 So if you have a loiter mission item for a fixed-wing, it will execute the delivery whilst doing the loiter, and won’t come to a stop (as it’s impossible)

 ## Mission Block